-- 1. those who need to know in order to carry out a thorough, competent, objective and fair research misconduct proceeding; and - 2.
-ORI as it conducts its review of the research misconduct proceeding and any subsequent proceedings.
+1. those who need to know in order to carry out a thorough, competent, objective and fair research misconduct proceeding; and

+2. external funding oversight organization (e.g., The Secretariat on Responsible Conduct of Research, or the ORI) as it conducts its review of the research misconduct proceeding and any subsequent proceedings.